rodneyrehm/viewport-units-buggyfill/Readme.md

 ## Cross Origin Stylesheets

 **Warning:** Including stylesheets from third party services, like Google WebFonts, requires those resources to be served with appropriate CORS headers.
-You may also need to be aware of the fact that relative URLs within those style sheets are NOT resolved, possibly leading to missing fonts and images.
+You may also need to be aware of the fact that relative URLs within those stylesheets are NOT resolved, possibly leading to missing fonts and images.

 ## Changelog

+### master (will become 0.5.3) ###

+* fixing CORS importer to respect `data-viewport-units-buggyfill="ignore"`  ([#48](https://github.com/rodneyrehm/viewport-units-buggyfill/pull/48))

 ### 0.5.2 (April 5th 2015) ###